 The 2010s ushered in a greater sense of connectivity throughout the world with the rise of social media.
 It made it easier for people of different cultures to interact and share ideas with each other.
 As far as interiors go, people began to take elements from different countries to create one cohesive scheme.
 The look invited the fusion of decorative ikat prints, paisleys and intricate Indian block prints.
 Rich tones and rugged textures symbolised the authentic, nomadic trend.

 If you were around in the 1970s, it’s likely that you’ll remember the craft of macramé.
-This intricate knotting technique produces beautiful results – it’s no wonder this decoration found it’s way back into our homes.
+This intricate knotting technique produces beautiful results – it’s no wonder this decoration found it’s way back into our homes and onto my hottest interior design trends list.
 From statement wall art to modern plant hangers, macrame adds a touch of simplistic elegance to any space.
 It came with the revival of bohemian decor, which involves a lot of tie-dye patterns, woven accessories and dreamy motifs.

 Characterised by minimalism and functionality, Scandi décor has been big throughout Scandinavia for more than 60 years.
 As our desire for simplistic, stripped back styles grew, Scandi design principles quickly rose to fame across the world.
 Offering clean lines, neutral colour palettes and raw materials, the Scandi look is both practical and beautiful.

 A fantastic alternative to statement wallpaper, gallery walls have enabled modern homeowners to bring their own personalities into their living spaces.
 With thanks to companies like Desenio, creating your own gallery wall could not have been simpler.
 Quick to install and easy to change when the mood strikes, you can truly make your gallery wall your own.
 Fill frames with your favourite art, or showcase your precious family photos in true style.
 Even pretty wall mirrors and sculptural pieces were weaving their way into gallery walls towards the end of the decade.